Full time PhD Studentships now available – closing date NOON 11 April 2019

-The School of Psychology at Plymouth University is a member of the ESRC South West Doctoral Training Partnership.
+The School of Psychology at the University of Plymouth is a member of the ESRC South West Doctoral Training Partnership.

 How to apply

-Candidates should submit a 1000-word research proposal with their application.
+Candidates need to complete a Doctoral College application form.
 Candidates are strongly encouraged to discuss their proposal/plans with their intended supervisor.

-For details on how to apply, please see these Doctoral College pages.
+For details on how to apply to the University of Plymouth, please see these Doctoral College pages.

 Enquiries about PhD studies may be sent to Chris Mitchell, PhD tutor at email@example.com.